 Someone with a firm, loving and strong boundaries realize that it’s unreasonable to expect two people to accommodate each other 24/7 and fulfill every need their partner has all of the time.
 He or she realizes that they could possibly hurt someone’s feelings every once in a while, but at the end of the day, they can’t determine how others feel.

 Someone with strong boundaries understands and appreciates that healthy relationships are not purely about controlling someone else’s emotions, but instead, it’s about each person supporting the other in their growth.
+With understanding of The Importance of Boundaries, one can live a healthy and balanced life.

-When it comes to boundary setting, the first step is to state and share your limits.
+When it comes to boundary setting, first step is to state and share your limits.
 Identify your physical, emotional, and spiritual limits – these feelings and your intuition can help guide them.
 Fortunately, when you are self-aware, it can help you honor your values, feelings, and self-worth.

-It’s also important to be direct with others and to develop healthy communication straight out of the gate, especially if the relationship is still in its infancy.
+It’s also important to be direct with others and to develop healthy communication straight out of gate, especially if the relationship is still in its infancy.
 Being assertive means confidently sharing with another person your boundaries and communicating with them that you expect nothing but respect.

 These types of communication skills can make or break relationships.
 Without knowing how to engage in healthy communication, we tend to open ourselves up to more stress and additional challenges that can risk a healthy relationship.
+The Importance of Boundaries by Jennifer Marcenelle is a thorough guide.

 Also, keep in mind that high-quality communication relies significantly on good listening skills.
 If you or the person you’re communicating with do not actively listen to each other with love, there is no genuine understanding or foundation for growing together.
 And even worse, there’s no acceptance.